 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 750-800 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be 750-800 words, contain 3 scholarly citations (with the exception of “Discussion: Sage Research Methods and Foreign Policy Context” which will require at least 5 scholarly sources), contain at least 1 relevant Bible verse, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 150-250 words.
+Each reply must be 150-250 words and include at least 1 scholarly source.
+Sources will be cited in current Turabian format and must have been published within the last 5 years.

 Every member of the class is required to submit one written Op-Ed essay of no more than 1000 words, of the sort that might appear in a major national newspaper.

 Students will prepare an outline to highlight the selected topic for the second research paper, identify specific challenges related to the topic, and provide recommendations drawn from the course material.
-Additionally, students should provide a list of at least 10 scholarly sources in addition to the course readings and presentations.
+Additionally, students will provide a list of at least 10 scholarly sources in addition to the course readings and presentations.
+The sources will be listed using an alphanumeric outline format.
+Citations will be in current Turabian format.

 The student will be required to draft 1 short research paper.
 The paper must contain 12–15 double-spaced pages of content (not including the title page and bibliography) in current Turabian format, with default margins, and use 12-pt.
 Times New Roman font.
 A minimum of 10 scholarly sources in addition to the course readings and presentations and at least 1 Scripture reference are required.
 Each paper must include a title page and bibliography in current Turabian format.